 While both Windows 7 and Windows 8 do a pretty good job of keeping users secure, Windows 10 ups its game with several new features.
 First is ‘Device Guard’ which blocks zero-day attacks by vetting unsigned software programs and apps.
 Device Guard can also operate virtually so even if it is compromised a remote version can recognize and neutralize malicious software.

-Right now Windows 10 is brand new and it has launched with a surprisingly large number of bugs which you won’t find in Windows 7 or Windows 8.
+Right now Windows 10 is brand new and it has launched with a surprisingly large number of bugs that you won’t find in Windows 7 or Windows 8.
 Among these are disappearing icons from the taskbar, Start Menu lock-ups, Windows Store download bugs, copy and paste errors, problems with audio and more.

 Features For Power Users

-Along with the reintroduction of the Start Menu and a general reintegration of desktop friendly looking features.
+Along with the reintroduction of the Start Menu and a general reintegration of desktop friendly-looking features.
 Windows 10 also brings some outright new features for desktop and power users.

-Windows 8.1 Start Screen Vs Windows 10 Start Menu.
+Windows 8.1 Start Screen Vs Windows 10 Start Menu

 In Windows 8 & 8.1, we had to face that fancy start screen with big square icons, not to mention the unnecessary charms bar, the confusing ‘PC Setting’ and its counterpart, ‘The Mighty Control Panel’.
 We still do not get the idea of having different kinds of PC settings, but bad luck – we were desktop users and we had to suffer all these!